 Artemis is a really clever and devious anti-hero, and his fairy rivals have some pretty cool gadgets/powers at their disposal.
 One of the things I appreciated about the story was its moral ambiguity: Artemis is motivated mostly by greed, and the fairies are mostly concerned with hanging onto their cash, rather than Doing Good or Upholding Truth.
 Still, both sides have moments where they rise above their baser instincts, and when they do, that nobility is all the more meaningful for having come from imperfect people (er, creatures).
 This is a level of emotional complexity that a lot of authors are afraid to tackle, and Mr. Colfer deserves some recognition for refusing to create a world that’s neatly divided into good and evil.

-But enough of my yakkin'!
-Basically, the first Artemis Fowl is a lot of fun and you should read it.
+But enough of my yakkin’!
+Basically, Artemis Fowl is a lot of fun and you should read it.
 Look for a review of the graphic novel version of the series and possibly some trivia in the near future.
-You stay classy, Ink Splot!

 — Jack, STACKS Staffer